 What is an Electrocardiogram?

-The heart contracts due to tiny electrical impulses, spread throughout the heart muscle by the Sinoatrial (SA) node (the hearts own, natural pacemaker).
+The heart contracts due to tiny electrical impulses spread throughout the heart muscle by the Sinoatrial (SA) node (the hearts own, natural pacemaker).

 An electrocardiogram detects and records these impulses.
-ECG's are used when a heart or circulatory system condition are suspected.
+ECG's are used when a heart or circulatory system condition is suspected.
 Often it is one of the first tests to be conducted when a patient complains of chest pains or palpitations.
 An ECG may also be performed as a routine test before an operation, for example.

 What Does an ECG Show?

 Different conditions produce different abnormal patterns.
 Conditions which can be detected include: